k3s — Lightweight Kubernetes

 Node token

-- Auto-generated during master install if
+- Auto-generated during server install if

-.envbymake k3s-master - Stored on the master at
+site.ymlplaybook - Stored on the server at

 /var/lib/rancher/k3s/server/node-token